Torch Song (1953 film): Reception

 Otis Guernsey Jr. in the New York Herald Tribune wrote "Joan Crawford has another of her star-sized roles...she is vivid and irritable, volcanic and feminine...Here is Joan Crawford all over the screen, in command, in love and in color, a real movie star in what amounts to a carefully produced one-woman show."

+The Chicago Tribune wrote: "Lavish sets, pleasing music, and a good many gowns, some of them garish, fail to cover up a contrived and melodramatic story, and dialog which becomes increasingly pompous and painful as the film progresses.
+The picture has some excellent moments, but plain lacks an expertly written script."